jumaffre/cimetrics/README.md

 ### Setup storage

-Metrics data are stored by in any MongoDB-compatible database.
+Metrics data are stored in any MongoDB-compatible database.

 An easy way to get storage set up is to spin up a [Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) instance in Azure.
 The connection string should be stored as the `METRICS_MONGO_CONNECTION` secret variable in your CI system.

 ### Pushing metrics from your tests

-You can use the simple python API to push your metrics to your storage:
+You can use the simple Python API to push your metrics to your storage:

 ```python
 import cimetrics.upload